 The professional curriculum requires six semesters for completion and extends over a period of three years.
 It is for full-time students only; no part-time or evening program is offered.
 New students are admitted only at the beginning of the fall semester.

 After satisfactorily completing the professional curriculum of 88 semester units and the required period of resident study, you will receive the degree of Juris Doctor (J.D.).
 Students who fail to attain satisfactory grades may be required to withdraw from the School at the end of any academic year.

 The first year’s work is prescribed and provides the essential foundation for subsequent legal study.
 Satisfactory completion of the first-year courses is, in all cases, prerequisite to second- and third-year courses.

 Normally, a Combined Degree Program will take at least four years.
-You will usually be able to earn up to 10 semester-hours of law school credit for work in the related discipline and normally can complete the combined degrees in less time than it would take to earn the two degrees separately.
-The first year of the Combined Degree Program must be taken entirely in the School of Law.
+You will usually be able to earn between 6 to 10 semester-hours of law school credit for work in the related discipline and may be able to complete the combined degrees in less time than it would take to earn the two degrees separately.
+The first year of the Concurrent Degree Program must be taken entirely in the School of Law.
 During the remaining years, course work may be divided between the law school and the related discipline.
 You must satisfy the admission requirements for both programs and file applications with both units.

 Students have pursued degree programs in combination with UC Davis departments for the M.A. degree in economics, philosophy, computer science, and sociology, and with the School of Management for the M.B.A. degree.
 The law school will attempt to work out an additional program if you are interested in other disciplines.
 You may enroll in the Concurrent Degree Program any time before the beginning of your third year in law school.
 If you are interested in pursuing a Concurrent Degree Program, and have made a separate application to another school or department, you should notify the School of Law if that application is accepted.